Tools and Strategies

 In addition, school districts can:

-• Train teachers and other administrators, including the district’s leadership team, regarding how to recognize and address antisemitic incidents and respond in the moment.
+• Train teachers and administrators, including the district’s leadership team, on how to recognize, report and address antisemitic incidents.

 • Create an age-appropriate program to educate students about the history and dangers of antisemitism.

-• Conduct outreach to involve parents and community groups (like ADL) to prevent future antisemitic harassment.
+• Conduct outreach to parents and community groups (like ADL) to learn ways to prevent future antisemitic harassment.

 We urge school and district leadership to speak out strongly and unequivocally in the wake of antisemitic incidents, and to take appropriate remedial actions in response.